 How much will the building cost and how do we intend to pay for this?

 Our approach aims to be practical yet creative while taking on as little long-term debt as possible.
 That high-level overview is provided below.

 Sources of Funds

-Total fundraising goal is $1.23M (note, this does not include the operating funds).
+Total commitments for the building are approximately $1.23M (note, this does not include the operating funds).

 Uses of Funds

 Projected Building Costs is approximately $5.3M.